topo-gps/ios-manual/en/routes/routes_record.rst

 If you tap on the line of the recorded route on the main map, the record screen will be opened.
 You can view a live altitude and speed profile.
 You can tap these :ref:`profiles <sec-route-profiles>` to view them in more detail.

-If you have :ref:`loaded <ss-route-load>` one or more routes on the map, you can record a route at the same time.
+If you have :ref:`loaded <sec-routes-load>` one or more routes on the map, you can record a route at the same time.
 An example is shown below:

 .. figure:: ../_static/route-record3.png
    :height: 568px